bundickm/Study-Guides/Unit 1 Sprint 4 - Build Week 1 Project Resources.md

 DS10 Presentations - https://www.youtube.com/watch?v=xZmvcGN9yqY&feature=youtu.be
 ```

-Friday of Sprint 2, immediately after lunch copy and paste the following.
+**Friday of Sprint 2**, immediately after lunch copy and paste the following.
 ```
 If you haven't already picked out a dataset for your build week project, please take some time over the weekend to start looking for one.
 You can use sites like Kaggle, Dataworld, and UCI to find a large number of datasets, just avoid the overdone ones like the UCI top ten or Kaggle's Titanic dataset.
 You can also try your hand at webscraping but if that is your plan you should start that immediately, you don't want to go into build week still trying to collect your data.